cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

   MPI library+version, etc.
 * Modules will fail with an error message if user tries to load a package which was not built for the values of the dependency packages loaded.
-* In general, a module will fail to load with an error message if any dependent package is not already loaded.
-However, it has a limited ability for defaulting the compiler, etc. One can also have initialization scripts automatically load the "default" modules.
+* With :ref:`v42-automated-module-handling-mode`, the dependencies of a module asked for load could automatically be loaded.
+But it requires that these dependencies are clearly specified with mention of the versions for which a build is available.
-* It does not include any mechanism for more intelligent defaulting.
+* It does not include a mechanism for more intelligent defaulting.
 I.e., if an user requests to load a package without specifying the version desired, the version will be defaulted to the latest version (or whatever the ``.modulerc`` file specifies) without regard for which versions support the versions of the compiler and other prereq-ed packages the user has loaded.
+* Note that future releases of Environment Modules will introduce additional mechanisms to the :ref:`v42-automated-module-handling-mode`, which will improve the user experience on such *Homebrewed flavors* setup.

 .. _Modulerc-based_strategy: